Best starting classes to use in Elden Ring

 Best starting class for Elden Ring beginners

 Here’s a soft ranking list of the starting classes.
 The decision varies from player to player but, based on in-house testing and asking the community, all playstyles are viable in Elden Ring and classes merely provide a framework for early playthroughs.
-This list ranks the classes based on starting stats and equipment for the first few areas.
+This list ranks the classes based on starting stats and equipment for the first few areas—like Limgrave and Liurnia of the Lakes.

 Tip:

-If you’re making your way through the game and decide that you want to completely change how your character is shaping up, you may not need to restart from the beginning.
-Once you’ve defeated Rennala, Queen of the Full Moon, at the Academy of Raya Lucaria, you’ll be able to completely respec all of your allotted stats in exchange for a Larval Tear.
+If you’re making your way through the game and decide that you want to completely change how your character is shaping up, you don’t need to restart from the beginning.
+Once you’ve defeated Rennala, Queen of the Full Moon at the Academy of Raya Lucaria, you’ll be able to completely respec all of your allotted stats in exchange for a Larval Tear.

 Vagabond